-- 1. To make the students to get familiar with the industry project platforms and to write codes. - 2.
-To learn Systems, Applications, Products. - 3.
-To learn Soft Real-time Business Application Frameworks.
+1. To make the students to get familiar with the industry project platforms and to write codes.

-On successful completion of the subject students will be able to :
+On successful completion of the subject students will be able to:

 - 1. Understand basic concepts of SAP, Oracle, PeopleSoft and Siebel. - 2.
 Write code in SAP, Oracle, PeopleSoft, and Siebel. - 3.
 Ready to cope up with industrial application development.